Can I stay after closing? (Late checkout)

 • Typically refunded within a few business days after your move-out is confirmed.

-If you have questions about the specific amount of your security deposit, check your contract documents or contact support.
+If you have questions about your specific amount, check your dashboard or contact support.

 Was this helpful?